Skip to content

 )

-See the SQL Translation API for complete endpoint documentation.
+See the SQL Translation API for the complete endpoint reference.

 Catalyzed also supports semantic similarity search using vector embeddings.
 Use knn_search() to find similar documents, products, or any embedded content: